Pediatric physical therapy (PT)

 Examples of other conditions in children and adolescents that might require physical therapy include:

-What are the benefits of Pediatric Physical Therapy (PT)?
+What are the benefits of pediatric physical therapy (PT)?

 If your child or adolescent is injured or has problems with movement because of a disability or chronic illness, your doctor may recommend physical therapy.
 The purpose of physical therapy is to maintain or restore movement or range of motion, to help ease pain and help patients prevent injuries.
 Sometimes, physical therapy can replace surgery or medication in treating a problem.

-What happens at my child's first Pediatric Physical Therapy (PT) appointment?
+What happens at my child's first pediatric physical therapy (PT) appointment?

-At the first visit, be prepared to answer plenty of questions about your child’s health or support your adolescent’s interview with answers about family medical history.
+At the first visit (evaluation), be prepared to answer plenty of questions about your child’s health or support your adolescent’s interview with answers about family medical history.
 The physical therapist will thoroughly evaluate your child during the first visit, and may ask your child to perform certain activities to observe how the body functions and moves or to measure muscle strength.
 For example, the therapist might have your child walk across the room.

 The therapist may start your child on a program right away.
 The therapist develops a series of movements or activities and provides education to you and your child.
 The program might include regular exercises or activities to perform at home between visits with the therapist.